How many of these routes into the South Downs would you like to go on?

-A list of the best bus routes though the South Downs National Park has been released to encourage visitors to leave their cars behind.
+A list of the best bus routes through the South Downs National Park has been released to encourage visitors to leave their cars behind.

-South Downs National Park Authority has released a list of ten top-notch bus routes to coincide with the car free day which took place on Wednesday, September 22.
+South Downs National Park Authority has put together a list of ten top-notch bus routes to coincide with the car free day which took place on Wednesday, September 22.

 Allison Thorpe, who leads access and recreation in the national park, put together a list of journeys that offer a great day out in the South Downs in the hopes of encouraging more people to try public transport and look after the local environment.